 Award: 2012 Bram Stoker Award for Superior Achievement in a Novel

 When schizophrenic India picks up a hitchhiker, her mind becomes more twisted than ever.
 Suddenly, she cannot trust herself, believing that something is toying with her memories.
-As Indian descends deeper into her delusions, Kiernan weaves fantastical elements into the plot—from sirens to wolves to ghosts—and creates a frightening tale of magical realism that gets under the skin.
-What makes Kiernan’s 2015 novel so compelling is the very fact of India’s unreliability, which blurs even readers’ perception of reality and fiction.
+As India descends deeper into her delusions, Kiernan weaves fantastical elements into the plot—from sirens to wolves to ghosts—and creates a frightening tale of magical realism that gets under the skin.
+What makes Kiernan’s 2015 novel so compelling is India’s unreliability, which blurs even readers’ perception of reality and fiction.
 The Drowning Girl won a Bram Stoker and James Tiptree, Jr. Award, in addition to receiving Nebula, Locus, and Shirley Jackson Award nominations.